-- (i) Securing of land with seven,
+(i) Securing of land with seven,

-- (ii) planning law with four,
+(ii) planning law with four,

-- (iii) permit situation with five, and the

-- (iv) granting of subsidies with nine.

 33 | Are there any other "hot topics" currently being discussed in your country in relation to onshore wind energy?

 Recently, the issue of alleviating the provisions of the Wind Act has been the trendiest topic.
 So far, the draft law has not yet been published.